 - Validates investment in test automation by showing larger patterns as a source of failure, allowing for global mitigation and faster time-to-market with better quality

-Failure Analysis leverages your test data and identifies potential failure patterns based on aggregate test errors.
-More specifically, the tool:
+Failure Analysis utilizes your test data to identify potential failure patterns based on aggregate test errors.
+The process involves the following steps:

 - Identifies failed tests